PIK-LPJmL/pycoupler/README.md

 pip install
 ```

-Please make sure to also have set [working environment for LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL_internal/-/blob/master/INSTALL) correctly if you are not working
+Please make sure to also have set the [working environment for LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL_internal/-/blob/master/INSTALL) correctly if you are not working
 on the PIK cluster (with Slurm Workload Manager).
-Else please add this to to working environment or profile
+Else it is recommended to add something like this to the working environment or your `.profile`.

 ```bash
 module purge